Frequently Asked Questions About TTC

 TTC also emphases college study and survival skills—all necessary skills for a successful college career.
 It is a natural segue for GED, NEDP, and Advanced ESL students prior to entering post-secondary education.

 On the first day of class, you will meet students just like you whose goal is to go to college.
 Many students speak English as their second language.
 You will quickly become part of a very supportive learning community all working toward the same goal –a college education!

 How do I enroll?

 The first step is to attend a TTC Information Session to learn about everything the program offers; then you will take an academic skills assessment (CASAS reading and math test), complete a writing sample, and finally, you will have a personal interview with the Program Director.
 You will then determine if TTC is the right program for you.
-If accepted, you will be given an official acceptance letter.
+If accepted, you will receive a official acceptance letter.

-To SIGN UP FOR AN INFORMATION SESSION, please sign up online; then you will receive a text message or phone call from the Program Director.
+SIGN UP FOR AN INFORMATION SESSION online; then you will receive a text message or phone call from the Program Director.
 See the APPLY Button on this webpage or click below:

 What should I bring to class?

 Bring a clear open mind that is ready to work hard to build skills for college readiness.
 On the first day of class, you will be given a loose-leaf binder and calendar that maps out the entire semester.
 You should come to each class prepared with a pencil and/or pen and your binder and the semester calendar.
 Feel free to bring your own snacks and beverages.

 Where is TTC located?